ietf-wg-alto/draft-ietf-alto-unified-props-new/others.md

 procedure for determining that inheritance.

-- Security Considerations: In some usage scenarios, entity addresses carried in ALTO Protocol messages MAY reveal information about an ALTO client or an ALTO service provider.
-Applications and ALTO service providers using addresses of the registered type SHOULD be made aware of how (or if) the addressing scheme relates to private information and network proximity.
+- Security Considerations: In some usage scenarios, entity addresses carried in ALTO Protocol messages may reveal information about an ALTO client or an ALTO service provider.
+Applications and ALTO service providers using addresses of the registered type should be made aware of how (or if) the addressing scheme relates to private information and network proximity.

 This specification requests registration of the identifiers `ipv4`, `ipv6` and